 Configuring a LinkedIn connection

-The instructions below show how to authenticate your connection between BlueConic and LinkedIn, and then how to create and configure connection goals for exporting data.
+The instructions below show how to authenticate your connection between BlueConic and LinkedIn and how to create and configure connection goals for exporting data.

 Authenticating your connection